azarketa/Thermodynamics-theoretical-pills/source/05_Ideal_and_real_gases.md

 where $v = V/m$ is the specific volume ($\text{m}^3/\text{kg}$).

-:::{admonition} Note: relation to the state postulate
+:::{note} Note: relation to the state postulate
-:class: note, dropdown
+:class: dropdown
 The relation $p{}v = R{}T$ connects the three intensive variables introduced in {ref}`the previous section <sec_characterization_substances>` and is a particular realization of {ref}`the generic state relation <eq_general_state_equation>`.
 :::